jspolsky/branchController2/README.md

 * Ethernet control.
 Connects to an ethernet network to receive pixel data.
 This allows you to use many branch controllers controlled from a single PC

-* 128x32 OLED display for diagnostics and network configuration
+* Optional 128x32 OLED display for diagnostics and network configuration

 * IR sensor allows you to use an IR remote control for basic controls